timothy/java_shapes/README.md

 ## Usage

 This is a console app.
-After I compile it I use the NetBeans built in console to go through it.
+Compile it with NetBeans then use the built in console to go through it!

 ## Contributing